Hours and Office Locations

 In order for the student to gain equal access, instructors must provide all paper-based materials to the student in the font listed on the accommodation letter.

 Certain disabilities such as mobility impairments, visual or hearing impairments, or specific learning disabilities prevent some students from taking their own class notes.
-The notetaker, a student enrolled in the class, facilitates equal access to learning by providing notes for the student with the disability.
+Students who have the notetaker accommodation will be provided a notetaker who is chosen by the instructor.
+Both the student receving accommodations and the notetaker will need to meet together with DS staff to complete a notetaker contract.

-Preferential seating is seating in a particular area of the classroom setting requested by the student.
-Instructors work with the student to secure optimal seating for the course.
+DS and the student work with the instructor to secure optimal seating for the course.

 Because the instructor’s lecture is considered academic property, this accommodation gives the student permission to audio record lectures.
 While disability services approves this accommodation based on documentation, we encourage students to provide their own recording device.
 A Digital Voice Recorder with digital memory installed is recommended by disability services as an appropriate recording device.

-Sign language interpreters communicate any verbal information from the instructor to the deaf student in either American Sign Language (ASL) or English Sign Language (ESL).
+Sign language interpreters communicate any verbal information from the instructor to the hearing impaired student in either American Sign Language (ASL) or English Sign Language (ESL).
 Sign language interpreters are hired by disability services and have certification levels that qualify them to interpret in the college classroom setting.

 Within classroom and lab settings, it can be disruptive if a student sits or stands without notice.
 Students with certain physical disabilities may have difficulties sitting or standing for long periods of time.
 Once instructors are notified of this accommodation through the accommodation letter, the disability services student is allowed to sit and stand as needed.
 When requesting this accommodation, the disability services student is advised that this accommodation only allows for students to sit and stand as needed, not leave the class or lab setting.